sensu-plugins/sensu-plugins.github.io/_docs/FAQ.md

 ### How do I use this handler, deploy this check?

 The readme will contain sample configs and commands.
 Many of the plugins also have a header that contains specific details.
-If this is lacking ask in IRC or on the mailing list and someone will be able to assist you.
+If this is lacking ask in Slack or on the mailing list and someone will be able to assist you.

 ### Will the community-plugins repo be deleted and if so when?